Tips for talking majors and careers with family

 5. Assess, evaluate, and accept or decline offers

-• Meeting with an Engineering Career Coach helps too!
-Talk about the Engineering Career Development office resources and that you plan to schedule an appointment after break to go over any questions or concerns you may have.
+- Meeting with an Engineering Career Coach helps too!
+Talk about the CDCR resources you plan to use and schedule an appointment after break to go over any questions or concerns you may have.

 Remember, family members care for you and just want to help!
 Think about ways they can be of help and ask them for specific assistance.

-• Get feedback to help you understand your strengths and passions.
+- Get feedback to help you understand your strengths and passions.
 Your family members often know you better than anyone.
-This will help you identify possible roles or help you articulate your strengths during an interview.
+This will help you identify possible roles or articulate your strengths during an interview.